RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 Below we provide information on our current strategies to analyse target capture data to obtain multiple sequence alignments for individual genes.
 We also list useful software and give some default commands to use them, as well as some tips to use these software on multiple samples at once.
-The commands provided here are not made to be copied and pasted directly (and they probably won't work as such), but they are given as a reference and starting point for beginners.
+The commands provided here are not meant to be copied and pasted directly (and they probably won't work as such), but they are given as a reference and starting point for beginners.
 You should adapt the commands and options to your dataset after reading the software documentation, probably try various options, and think about which steps are necessary or not to answer your research questions.

 ## **2. Checking data quality**